Post-Baccalaureate and Post-Masters Certificate Policy - 1L14

 - Courses taken in a certificate program may also be counted toward the completion of a graduate degree.

 - The administration of a certificate program rests with the faculty of the program.
-The graduate program director and the school/college dean are responsible for certifying completion of the program.
 When a certificate program is interdisciplinary, the faculty must designate a graduate program and school/college as its responsible administrative unit.

 - Certificate programs are reviewed as part of the regular program process.
 At the time of the program review, the certificate program may be reauthorized.